Skip to Content

 Later on, a child can see a dice with 4 dots on it and assign the value 4, knowing that the dots could hypothetically represent any object.

-They would then be able to add the 4 dots on one dice to the 3 dots on another and say there are 7 dots altogether.
+They would then be able to add the 4 dots on one die to the 3 dots on another and say there are 7 dots altogether.

 The Abstract Stage

 This is the final stage of understanding a mathematical concept.
-It means that a child can look at a sum, e.g. 4 + 3, written in number symbols, and add them without concrete objects or pictures.
+It means a child can see a sum, such as 4 + 3, written with symbols and add them without needing objects or pictures.

 Sums on a page

-The child has matured enough to understand that the symbols 4 and 3 represent a number of objects to be added.
+The child is mature enough to understand that the symbols 4 and 3 represent quantities to be added.

 Are Preschoolers In the Concrete, Pictorial or Abstract Stage?